kingofyeti/rgbdscan/README.md

 # rgbdscan
-This code is to scan scene and obtain RGB-D data with OpenNI-supported depth cameras (Kinect, Asus XTion, etc).
+This code is to scan scene and obtain RGB-D data with multiple OpenNI-supported depth cameras (Kinect, Asus XTion, etc).
 Specifically, this code can

 * scan environment with **one or mutiple** depth cameras and store the RGB-D data in a single compressed .klg log file (refer to [ElasticFusion] (https://github.com/mp3guy/ElasticFusion/blob/master/README.md) and the source code for more details about the format).